tophublock/brickhell/README.md

 ## Credit

-The assets used in this game came from free/open-sourced resources.
-Credit isn't required but I'd like to thank the creators for their kindness and efforts, as well as share where other developers can find resources for their own games. :)
+The assets used in this game came from free/open-sourced/cc-license resources.
+I'd like to thank the creators for their kindness and efforts, as well as share where other developers can find resources for their own games. :)

 The image assets used in the game (spaceships, bricks, etc) are from [Kenney](https://kenney.nl/).
 The font assets used in the game are from [Google](https://fonts.google.com/about).
+The sound effect assets used in the game (laser zap) are from [freesound](https://www.freesound.org) by [nsstudios](https://freesound.org/people/nsstudios/) under the [Creative Commons Attribution License](https://creativecommons.org/licenses/by/3.0/legalcode)

 And of course, the [Godot](https://godotengine.org/) engine is also open-sourced.